wandersonfdias/contact-app/README.md

 # contact-app project

-This project uses Quarkus, the Supersonic Subatomic Java Framework.

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

-## Running the application in dev mode
+Ajusta ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using:
 ```